Valorant weapon tier list – ranking the best guns for the current patch

 • Run speed: 5.4

-The Marshal is favored by players right after winning a pistol round thanks to its low cost.
+The Marshal is favoured by players right after winning a pistol round thanks to its low cost.
 A single body shot can kill an unarmored opponent, making it a solid pick early on.
 Its hip-fire accuracy is also decent for a sniper rifle, letting you peek at corners during the first couple of rounds.
 You’ll still be a sitting duck if a player with an automatic rifle catches you off-guard.
+The best aspect about the Marshal is its cost-efficiency.
+It will kill any opponent if you can land a headshot, able to take off a more powerful rifle for measly 950 credits.
 Pair it with the best crosshair codes in Valorant to gain an edge against most opponents.

 • Cost: 2050 credits